toptunes/Smile_Engine-Demo/README.md

 Smile Engine (It is being developed.)
 =======
-if you know basic on PHP and HTML you can make an application.
-The project is not released yet.
+If you know basic PHP and HTML or Bootstrap you can make an application.
+Without knowing javascriptThe project is not released yet.

 Designed by Mohammad Norouzi